 Note: This was originally published in 2016 but has been updated to reflect 2017 dates.

-Smithsonian Holiday Festival: Head to the National Museum of American History December 2-3 from 10 am to 5:30 pm to celebrate the holidays.
-Enjoy festive events and activities including demonstrations from Mars Heritage Chocolate and performances by the US Air Force Band.
+Smithsonian Holiday Film Festival: Head to the National Museum of American History December 12 for movies to celebrate the holidays.
+Find tickets on the site.

 Ice Skating at the Sculpture Garden: Ice skating surrounded by gorgeous sculptures in the Sculpture Garden?
 Sign us up!
-Beginning November 18, head to the Sculpture Garden for a skating experience like no other.
+Beginning November 17, head to the Sculpture Garden for a skating experience next to the works of art.
 Skates are available for rent.

 Georgetown GLOW: Georgetown GLOW is a unique lights display featuring local artist so you’ll find more than just your traditional holiday light set ups.
 The exhibit runs from December 8 to January 7 from 5 pm to 10 pm nightly.

-Fairfax Festival of Lights and Carols: Head to Old Town Hall in Fairfax on December 2 from 2 to 7 pm for holiday fun including lunch with Santa (for kids 10 and under), music, hot cider, and a tree lighting ceremony (5:30 pm).
+Fairfax Festival of Lights and Carols: Head to Old Town Hall in Fairfax on December 1 from 12 to 6 pm for holiday fun including music, hot cider, and a tree lighting ceremony (5:30 pm).
 Be sure to also check out the Fairfax Holiday Market the first three weeks in December!
 Fun for the whole family!

 Gray Ghost’s Christmas Cork and Cheese Celebration: The title says it all: ring in Christmas with wine and cheese at Gray Ghost Vineyard in Amissville (west of Warrenton).
 Enjoy live holiday music while sampling local wine, cheese, and sweets.
-Admission includes a tasting and a special holiday wine glass.
-This event is December 2-3.
+This event is December 1-2.

 Carriage Rides in Downtown Manassas: Enjoy free carriage rides in downtown Manassas from 1 to 4 pm on Sundays in December (December 2, 9, 16).
 Arrive early!
 The line may be cut to ensure rides are completed by 4 pm.

-Ice Skating in Reston Town Center: Head to Reston Town Center for ice skating open through March.
+Ice Skating in Reston Town Center: Head to Reston Town Center for ice skating open through March 10.
 Enjoy theme days including Rock n Skate Fridays, Cartoon Skate Saturdays, and College Skate Night Thursdays (discounts for students with IDs).

-Leesburg Holiday Parade: Head to Leesburg on Saturday, December 2 at 6 pm for the holiday parade!
-Swing by in the early afternoon to also enjoy music and cooking making.
+Leesburg Holiday Parade: Head to Leesburg on Saturday, December 1 at 6 pm for the holiday parade!
+Lights, food samples from local restaurants, and Santa!